 At Eton Wick First School, our curriculum enables our children to have our vision at the heart of everything they do:

-We provide a broad curriculum, rich in first hand experiences and opportunities for creativity and application of knowledge.
+We provide a broad and balanced curriculum for all our pupils, rich in first hand experiences and opportunities for creativity and application of knowledge.
 It encourages children to; be inspired learners, independent thinkers and have enquiring minds.

 Our curriculum is delivered through a blend of discreet and thematic approaches to learning which ensures comprehensive coverage of national expectations.
 It is a progress model through year groups and key stages, ensuring that the children are always re-visiting key concepts and using these as building blocks to build upon more knowledge; making certain that our children are learning more, knowing more, and, importantly, remembering more.